Hello, I’m Laurie

 For the first time, I had room to listen to myself and pay attention to my own needs.
 I began to notice how stuck I’d become in patterns of people‑pleasing, perfectionism, poor boundaries, anxiety, and low mood — often alongside unfulfilling work and relationship dynamics.

-Like many people, I’ve experienced different losses and difficult life events.
+I’ve experienced different losses and difficult life events.
 But the grief of losing a parent became a turning point.
 As I gently questioned long‑held beliefs and expectations, I was able to reconnect with myself, clarify what mattered to me, and begin to build something new.
-That journey eventually led me to retrain as a counsellor — something my teenage self had once quietly imagined.
+That journey eventually led me to retrain as a counsellor — something my teenage self had once only quietly dreamed of.

 How my experience shapes my work

 Since qualifying, I’ve built an online practice that allows me to work flexibly with adults across the UK, alongside completing further specialist training in grief, loss, and relational trauma.
-My work is informed not only by formal training, research, and ongoing CPD, but also by my lived experience of navigating change, uncertainty, and emotional pain.
+My work is informed by formal training, research, ongoing CPD, and lived experience of navigating change, uncertainty, and emotional pain.

-I aim to offer a grounded, supportive space where there is room for how you feel — and where your feelings don’t need to be justified.
-Therapy with me is collaborative and client-paced, shaped by curiosity, compassion, and respect for the ways you’ve learned to cope.
+I offer a grounded, supportive space where there is room for how you feel — and where your feelings don’t need to be justified.
+Our work is collaborative and client-paced, shaped by curiosity, compassion, and respect for the ways you’ve learned to cope.

 A little more about me